UA-ResearchComputing-HPC/hpc-documentation/docs/software/containers/pulling_containers/index.md

 ## Pulling Docker Containers

 Apptainer has the ability to convert available docker images into sif format allowing them to be run on HPC.
-If you find an image on [Docker Hub](https://hub.docker.com/) that you would like to use, you can pull it using the ```apptainer pull command <local_image_name>.sif docker://docker_image```.
+If you find an image on [Docker Hub](https://hub.docker.com/) that you would like to use, you can pull it using the ```apptainer pull <local_image_name>.sif docker://docker_image```.

 As an example, we could pull an Ubuntu image from Docker Hub with OS 22.04 by searching for Ubuntu, opening the Tags tab, and copying their ```docker pull``` command: